Uhyst castle: History

-During the Second World War, the Schutzstaffel occupied Uhyst and forced the lord of the castle Herbert Kluge and his family to leave the castle to establish a base.
-The director of the Municipal Art Collections Görlitz, Sigfried Asche, who recognized the cultural-historical value of the castle architecture, which was well-preserved at the time, was able to prevent a demolition decided by the Landesboden Commission in March 1948 with a recommendation to use the Social Security Institute Saxony.
-At the end of the 1940s, the castle was converted into a lung hospital with 120 beds, where tuberculosis patients were mainly treated from 1952.
+During the Second World War, the Schutzstaffel establish a base in Uhyst castle and forced the lord of the castle Herbert Kluge and his family to leave.
+The director of the Municipal Art Collections of Görlitz, Sigfried Asche, recognized the cultural-historical value of the castle architecture, which was well-preserved at the time.
+Asche was able to prevent a demolition decided by the Landesboden Commission in March 1948 with a recommendation to use the Social Security Institute Saxony.
+At the end of the 1940s, the castle was converted into a sanitorium with 120 beds mainly for tuberculosis patients from 1952.
 In the following decades, the clinic specialized in liver and skin diseases.

 By the decision of the district of Hoyerswerda, the hospital was closed in 1992.
 After the district reform of Saxony, the Niederschlesischer Oberlausitzkreis district was temporarily the castle owner, but after a sale, it went into private ownership.
 However, the new owner did not comply with the maintenance and renovation of the increasingly dilapidated castle for years and did not pay property tax.
 Consequently, the castle was forcibly auctioned in March 2006 and acquired for 25,000 euros by a Görlitz real estate agent.
 Two months later, it was auctioned by a Dutch company at an auction for 62,000 euros.
 Since spring 2019, the castle's new owner has been Berlin-based investor group.

 Building

-The originally baroque castle, which housed a chapel with altar, pulpit and organ, was converted into a mansion in neoclassicism style in the 19th century.
+The originally baroque castle, which housed a chapel with altar, pulpit and organ, was converted into a mansion in neoclassical style in the 19th century.
 The three-storey building on a rectangular floor plan is about 48.5 meters long, 18.5 meters wide and 13.5 meters high up to the eaves cornice.
 It has an elevated base floor and a hipped roof.
 The usable area of the rooms up to four meters high is about 2700 square meters.

 The original six to eight rooms and utility rooms per floor were divided into 20 rooms with about 18 square meters each during the conversion into a hospital.
 Twelve more rooms were built during the lower roof section's expansion.
 As a result of this construction measure, the south-facing sandstone gable was removed in 1951, whose counterpart on the entrance front with "heavy rolling leaf ornamentation, which can formally only be derived from the Dresden style", has been preserved and crowns a central avant-corp.
-The Avant-corps is also decorated with a colonnade and a balcony on it.
+The Avant-corps is also decorated with a colonnade and a balcony.